-Prior to any clearing or site activities, the project specific Environment Plan, which addresses rehabilitation requirements, is reviewed and assessed by the Department of Mines and Petroleum (DMP).
+Prior to any clearing or site activities, the project specific Environment Plan, which addresses rehabilitation requirements, is reviewed and assessed by the Department of Mines, Industry Regulation and Safety (DMIRS).

 What is the area of ground disturbance and clearance used to drill a well?

 The ground disturbance area is minimised and usually takes place in an area which has been previously cleared for agricultural purposes.
 Generally, the ground disturbance is required for constructing an access road, water bore access and the well pad which typically results in a total footprint between 3 – 5 hectares in size of which the well pad is about 1.8ha.

 Traditional Owner engagement

 AWE consults with traditional owners through its comprehensive stakeholder engagement program.
 Traditional owners are engaged to monitor early ground works and help ensure conservation of any heritage values.